google/truth/extension.md

 ```

 If you need to set a failure message or use a custom [`FailureStrategy`], you'll
-instead need to find the extension's `SubjectFactory`.
+instead need to find the extension's `Subject.Factory`.
 For an extension named
 `FooSubject`, the factory is usually `FooSubject.foos()`.
 In the case of the
 Protocol Buffers extension, it's `ProtoTruth.protos()`.
 So, to use the
 [`expect`] `FailureStrategy` and a custom message in a check about Protocol